lmangani/crow-metrics/README.md

 ## Metrics objects

-All metrics objects created by a `Registry` have at least these fields:
+All metrics objects created by a `MetricsRegistry` have at least these fields:

   - `name` - as given when the metric was created
   - `type` - the lowercase version of the class name (`gauge`, `counter`, or `distribution`)